superman cooks

 Instructions

-3. Add to stock pot olive oil, carrots, onions and garlic.
-Cook over medium heat until carrots are tender (about 10 minutes).
+3. Add the olive oil, carrots, green onions, and garlic to the same pot.
+Cook over medium heat until the carrots are tender, about 10 minutes.

-4. Add tomatoes along with juice from cans, along with salt and pepper, cook for 15 minutes breaking up tomatoes as it cooks.
+4. Add the tomatoes with their juices, along with the salt and black pepper.
+Cook for 15 minutes, breaking up tomatoes as they cook.

-5. Add 1 C water and using an imulsion blender blend until smooth or until you reach desired consistency.
+5. Add 1 cup of water and use an immersion blender to blend the sauce until smooth, or until it reaches your desired consistency.

-6. Add ground meat back to pot and cook for 10 minutes over medium high heat stirring often.
+6. Return the browned meat to the pot and cook for 10 minutes over medium-high heat, stirring often.

-8. Cook pasta according to package directions (we like our al dente).
+8. Cook the pasta according to package directions until al dente.
 Drain.

-9. Top cooked pasta with Bolognese sauce and serve.
+9. Top the cooked pasta with bolognese sauce and serve.

 • Author: Superman Cooks